 Two hands clasped

-We’ve all experienced loss, whether the death of someone close to us or other losses in our lives—a pet, a job, a relationship, a home.
-What lessons have death or loss taught you?
+We’ve all known loss in some form or another.
+It could be the death of someone close or other losses in our lives, like a pet, a job, a relationship, an heirloom, or a home. hat lessons have death or loss taught you?
 How do or might those lessons inform how you live?
 How might you live into those lessons this month and beyond?

 Update: Since this was published, Carla shared the video above on Instagram with a note about her time at Fetzer.